juliennebay/igClone/README.md

 # How it works

 ## Login and signup
 *As it is right now, it's not secure.
 I will change this eventually.
-Current user is stored in an unencrypted cookie Users are stored in a JSON file, which stores the user's ID as an object's key.
-The key's values are stored in an array of objects, which are: the time of posting, image source and comment. login and signup either looks for a user or adds a user to this file.
+Current user is stored in an unencrypted cookie*

+Users are stored in a JSON file, which stores the user's ID as an object's key.
+The key's values are stored in an array of objects, which are: the time of posting, image source and comment.

+Login and signup either looks for a user (in the JSON file) or adds a user to this file.

 ## Add image and comment (with screenshot)

-* Images, comments and image timestamp are stored in the same JSON file as users
+Images, comments and image timestamp are stored in the same JSON file as users

 ## Display images (with screenshot)